Service build¶

 Only services of type service can define a build section.

-Use build settings when a service must be built in CI/CD before deployment.
+Use build settings when a service can receive a CI/CD build image.

 The two common patterns are:

-- A service is still built in CI/CD, but does not need its own repository connection.
+- A service is a build image target, but does not need its own repository connection.

 Mark deployment targets explicitly with workloads[].containers[].build: true.

-- Buildable services must mark at least one container this way.
+- Services with build configuration must mark at least one container this way.

 build: trueon containers. - More than one container can be marked only when they are expected to receive the same built image.